AkihaTatsu/Image-Crawler-Utils/docs/tutorials.md

   + `max_download_time`
   + `retry_time`
   + `overwrite_images`
-    + Please refer to the [DownloadConfig()](#downloadconfig) chapter.
+    + Please refer to the [DownloadConfig()](#downloadconfig) chapter for their meaning.
 These parameters control settings relating to downloading pages and images.
     + Leave any of them blank will use the default value of the corresponding parameter in DownloadConfig.
     + It is also acceptable to pass a DownloadConfig class into the `download_config` parameter of a CrawlerSettings class.
 It will overwrite the parameters above.
   + `debug_config`: A `image_crawler_utils.configs.DebugConfig` class, which controls the displaying level of messages on the console.
 Please refer to the [DebugConfig()](#debugconfig) chapter.
-+ `extra_configs`: This optional `dict` is not used in any of the supported sites and crawling tasks, as it is reserved for developing customized image crawler.
++ `extra_configs`: This optional `dict` is not used in any of the supported sites and crawling tasks, as it is reserved for developing your custom image crawler.

 It is recommended to add a logging file when running the crawler, as the message displayed on the console is simplified and usually not complete.
 After you set up a CrawlerSettings, use `.set_logging_file()` to set a logging file handler to current settings: